suffolklibraries/lgc/content/collections/events/family-friendly-tour-and-craft-workshop.md

     content:
       -
         type: text
-        text: 'Go beyond the displays of ''Women don''t do such things!'' exhibition at The Hold with a 30 minute family friendly tour from our exhibition team.
+        text: "Go beyond the displays of 'Women don't do such things!' exhibition at The Hold with a 30 minute family friendly tour from our exhibition team.
 Suffolk women past and present who have led change in their communities, careers and countries throughout history.
 Open a window on the world to hear more moving and poignant stories of women worldwide.
-Then take part in a fun and engaging craft workshop to create a unique suffragette rosette and medal for women in your family or community who have inspired you.'
+Then take part in a fun and engaging craft workshop to create a unique suffragette rosette and medal for women in your family or community who have inspired you."
   -
     type: heading
     attrs: